efiphi/CPP_EX4_24/README.md

-        get_real(): Returns the real part of the complex number. get_imag(): Returns the imaginary part of the complex number. to_string(): Returns a string representation of the complex number. operator<<: Overloads the insertion operator for outputting the complex number.
+        get_real(): Returns the real part of the complex number. get_imag(): Returns the imaginary part of the complex number. to_string(): Returns a string representation of the complex number.

+    Operators:
+        operator<<: Overloads the insertion operator for outputting the complex number. operator==: Checks if two complex numbers are equal. operator!=: Checks if two complex numbers are not equal. operator<: Checks if one complex number is less than another. operator>: Checks if one complex number is greater than another.

 ## Tree Traversal Iterators